AnonKDD1269/ADFN/README.md

-# Code Implementation for ADFN : Automatic Differential Functional Network
+# Code Implementation for [KDD2025 Submitted] ADFN : Automatic Differential Functional Network
-# [Submitted] for KDD 2025

-# Repository and code being refactored and rewritten

-# Automatic Differentiable Functional Networks (ADFN)

 ADFN is a framework designed to transform black-box neural network models into transparent, white-box representations without compromising performance.
 This repository contains the implementation of the method described in the paper "Automatic Differentiable Functional Networks (ADFN)," which is currently under review at KDD 2025.

+Repository and code being refactored and rewritten

 ---